jaimetur/PhotoMigrator/help/execution-from-docker.md

     cd CloudPhotoMigrator
     ```

-### 3. Edit the .env file (optional):
+### 3. Edit the docker.conf file (optional):

-If you want to pull a different container image (default: latest) you can change the .env file
+If you want to pull a different release image (default: latest) you can change the .env file

 ```
 # Set the RELEASE_TAG for the image that you want to pull